-This is why when you provide opportunities for simple activities during playtime such as reaching for his favorite toy while crawling or rolling over to face mommy, you’re helping your child become more confident.
+This is why when you provide opportunities for simple activities during playtime such as reaching for their favorite toy in the activity gym or while crawling to or rolling over to face mommy, you’re helping your child become more confident.

-And as a bonus, these activities improve his motor skills, too!
+And as a bonus, these activities improve their motor skills, too!

-You are not just a parent to your child, but also his very first playmate.
+You are not just a parent to your child, but also their very first playmate.

-So make sure you spend ample time doing things together that will make him feel loved.
+So make sure you spend ample time doing things together that will make your little one feel secure and loved.

-As you play together, you are also serving as her guide, holding her hand and being there for her as she discovers the beautiful world around her.
+As you play together, you are also serving as a guide, holding your baby’s hand and being there for them as they discover the beautiful world around them.